OrchardCMS/OrchardCore.Samples/README.md

 ### Multi-tenant

 The tenants are prefixed with `/acme` and `/contoso`.
 For instance, accessing `/acme/hello` will trigger invoke the middleware defined in Module2.
+You can check which tenant is invoked by accessing the `/acme/info` or `/acme/info` urls.

 The tenants can be modified by editing the `tenants.json` file and restarting the application.

 ## Creating new Modules